oghene-ella/AltSchool-2023-Photocard-MongoDB/README.md

 ## Usage

-1. Access the application in your web browser at `http://localhost:<Port Number>`.

-2. Use the navigation links to explore the Home, Login, and About pages.

-3. Sign up as a student to create a profile with your details.
+1. After running `npm start`, open the site using your localhost link (e.g., `http://localhost:3000`).

+2. Add your information/details by signing up as a student.

-4. Log in using your email and password.
+3. Log in using your email and password.

-5. Edit or delete your profile as needed.
+4. Edit or delete your profile as needed.

-6. Log out when you're done.
+5. Log out when you're done.

+6. Do your `git add`, `git commit`, and `git push` to raise your PR.

+## Areas for Improvement/Limitations

+- **Image Management**: Currently, image upload and editing functionality is not available.
+This limitation is due to the read-only nature of the filesystem in certain serverless environments, including AWS Lambda, which is commonly used by serverless platforms like Cyclic (where the project is hosted).

+- **Search Functionality**: The application lacks search functionality to enable searching by specific criteria.

+- **Pagination**: To improve user experience and performance, pagination functionality is needed to reduce the amount of profile cards displayed per page.

 ## Contributing